 We combine exceptional skills in crafting persuasive briefs and oral arguments with extensive experience shepherding high-stakes matters through appellate courts.
 Our attorneys have successfully argued nearly 100 cases before the U.S. Supreme Court, as well as numerous matters before the federal and state appellate courts, on a range of issues, including administrative, antitrust, bankruptcy, civil rights, communications, constitutional, copyright, employment, financial services, government contracts, immigration, patent, preemption, and punitive damages.
 We also have an extensive amicus practice before the U.S. Supreme Court and other appellate courts and regularly brief, argue, and advise on complex legal issues that arise in various trial-level fora.

-In 2013, for the fifth consecutive year, Jenner & Block was named to The National Law Journal’s "Appellate Hot List" in recognition of our "stellar record in appellate advocacy" and involvement in "the most important appeals of the year."
+In 2014, for the sixth consecutive year, Jenner & Block was named to The National Law Journal’s "Appellate Hot List" in recognition of our "stellar record in appellate advocacy" and involvement in "the most important appeals of the year."
 Our Appellate and Supreme Court practice has also been consistently recognized in Chambers USA as being among the nation’s foremost appellate law practices.
 Chambers acknowledged the Firm’s “impressive number of cases before the Supreme Court” and praised our appellate lawyers’ "depth of experience, energy and creativity, their “carefully honed arguments,” and “strategies that always contain new and fresh perspectives.”

 Our attorneys handle appeals all over the country, both in cases where we represented a party in the lower court and in cases where we have been brought in specifically for our appellate and Supreme Court proficiency.
 We regularly serve as appellate counsel for corporations, trade associations, and industry groups.
 Our practice group includes former U.S. Supreme Court clerks, U.S. Court of Appeals clerks, and state appellate court clerks, as well as members of the bars of every U.S. Court of Appeals and members of state bars throughout the country.